-OurTown Bay Area Queer Organizers has shared this comprehensive list of helpful resources dealing with issues including business, health, meals, rentals, documents, and protections.
+OurTown Bay Area Queer Organizers has shared this comprehensive list of helpful resources dealing with issues including:

 On Memorial Day, Monday, 25th of May 2020, the nation and the world watched a horrific live video of three Minneapolis police officers suffocating George Floyd, a 6’6″ tall muscular 46-year-old black man – handcuffed behind his back, pushed to the pavement flat on his stomach, a cruel knee to his neck and four knees to his back – while he begged for his life, invoked his long-dead mother and – after saying “I can’t breathe” 20+ times – took his last jagged breath.
 The evil deed was finished in eight minutes and forty-six seconds.
 But the impact of that “last straw,” will, hopefully, be the catalyst for making the long-overdue changes in our country and its attitudes toward “public safety” – particularly as it affects black Americans and other People of Color – in fundamental ways.

 Sixteen days after that tragic event and countless street demonstrations around the country and the world, at the 10th June meeting of Lavenders Seniors of the East Bay’s Board of Directors, it was decided that the multiple-issue organization should show its solidarity with several movements that had taken to the streets, including “Black Lives Matters” and “Stop Killing Black People.”
 Read our Statement of Solidarity, which was published in our July 2020 newsletter.